28th Primetime Emmy Awards

 The 28th Primetime Emmy Awards were handed out on May 17, 1976.
 The ceremony was hosted by John Denver and Mary Tyler Moore.
+37 awards were presented.
 Winners are listed in bold with series' networks in parentheses.

-The top show of the night was Mary Tyler Moore which won its second straight Outstanding Comedy Series award, and five major awards overall.
+The top show of the night was The Mary Tyler Moore Show which won its second straight Outstanding Comedy Series award, and five major awards overall.
 Police Story, won Outstanding Drama Series, even though it only received one major nomination.

 The television miniseries Rich Man, Poor Man set numerous records.
 It received 17 major nominations, breaking the record held by Playhouse 90 which was set in 1959 (since broken).
 It also received 13 acting nominations, although some of the acting categories at this ceremony were later eliminated or combined.
 Despite this, it lost Outstanding Limited Series to Upstairs, Downstairs.

 The Shubert Theatre had previously hosted the 1973 Emmy ceremony; it would host the ceremony a third and final time in 2001.